Time-Saving Tips for Plant-Based Eating

 2. Use quality spices and dried herbs

 Playing off of number one, I come right to the controversial recommendation… the spice rack.
 Most cooks prefer to dice their onions, mince their garlic, and sauté away.
 While I fall in that category, most of the time, I do like the simplicity of using onion powder, garlic powder, and dried herbs to flavor my meals.
-These ingredients may reduce the texture in a dish, but they can still provide a decent amount of flavor when you use quality spices .
+These ingredients may reduce the texture of a dish, but they can still provide a decent amount of flavor when you use quality spices.

 A few quick conversions: